|Nutrition Facts (per serving)|

 Serve the cheese balls with the guava dipping sauce on the side.

-- Although mixing the dough by hand is ideal, you can use a standing mixer to make lighter work of it.
+- Although mixing the dough by hand is ideal, you can use a stand mixer to make lighter work of it.

 - If you don't have a deep fryer, you can use a large heavy frying pan, ideally cast iron.
-Use about three inches of oil.
+Use about an inch of oil and turn the balls periodically for even cooking.

 - The temperature of the oil is important.
 If you don't have a deep fryer with temperature control, use a candy thermometer or a deep-fry thermometer to test the temperature of the oil before you place the cheese balls into it.